-The schedule of debt service requirements to maturity, the schedule of government payments and services, the Schedule of Expenditures of Federal and New York State Department of Transportation Financial Assistance, and the Schedule of Passenger Facility Charges Collected and Expended are the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+The schedule of debt service requirements to maturity, the schedule of government payments and services, the insurance schedule, the Schedule of Expenditures of Federal and New York State Department of Transportation Financial Assistance, and the Schedules of Revenues, Expenses and Changes in Net Position-Customer Facility Charges are the responsibility of management and were derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audits of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated, in all material respects, in relation to the basic financial statements as a whole.